 - 4-8 drops Tabasco sauce

 - Lay out a generous amount of heavy foil on a large rimmed baking sheet.
 Lay one rack of ribs on the foil and rub generously with Applewood rub.
-You can be generous.
-I used 2-3 tablespoons per rack, but it is really up to you.
+You can be very generous.
+I used at least 1/3 cup per rack.

-- Repeat with the other rack of ribs.
+- Repeat with the other racks of ribs.

 For the sauce:

-- Meanwhile, combine all the ingredients for the sauce in a 3 quart pot.
+- Well ahead of time, combine all the ingredients for the sauce in a 3 quart pot.
 Stir together over medium high heat until the mixture comes to a boil.

 - When the ribs are done, take them out of the oven and unwrap the foil.
 Cut the ribs into 1, 2, or 3 piece sections, whatever you like.

 - Heat your grill to medium high, about 450 degrees F.